chisel/fluorite/README.md

 # Fluorite

-Fluorite is an easy-to-use API documentation generator, built to allow rapid development of single-page API documentations (RESTful and other types of APIs) while being flexible in design.
+Fluorite is an easy-to-use API documentation generator, built to allow rapid development of API documentations (RESTful and other types of APIs) while being flexible in design.

-Fluorite encourages modular structures, therefore, the documentation is made of different modules glued together using a JSON configuration file, called the skeleton.
-Modules are either JSON files (for defining RESTful API routes) or pure Markdown (for other documentations), all loaded into one HTML page to form the documentation.
+Fluorite encourages modular structures, therefore, the documentation is made of different modules glued together using a JSON configuration file (flconfig.json).
+Modules are either JSON files (for defining RESTful API routes) or pure Markdown (for other documentations), all loaded into one or more HTML pages to form the documentation.

 # Installation

   - Make sure you have Node.js and NPM installed
-  - Clone this repo inside a terminal: `git clone git@github.com:chisel/fluorite.git`
-  - cd into the cloned repo: `cd fluorite`
-  - Install dependencies: `npm install`
+  - Install Fluorite globally: `npm install @chisel/fluorite -g`

-# Building
+# Quick Start

+  - Create a new project: `fl new <name>` (example `fl new docs`)
-  - Build the documentation: `npm run build`
+  - Inside the project directory run: `fl build`
-  - Serve: `npm run serve`
+  - Serve: `fl serve`
   - Visit `http://localhost:6001`

 # Configuration